mcinglis/c-style/readme.md

+#### Document your struct invariants, and provide invariant checkers

+> An **invariant** is a condition that can be relied upon to be true during execution of a program.

+For any function that takes a struct (or a pointer), all invariants of that struct should be true before and after the execution of the function.
+Invariants make it the caller's responsibility to provide valid data, and the function's responsibility to return valid data.
+Invariants save those functions from having to repeat assertions of those conditions, or worse, not even checking and working with invalid data.

+Provide an "invariants" comment section at the end of your struct definition, and list all the invariants you can think of.
+Also, implement `is_valid` and `assert_valid` functions for users to check those assertions on values of the structs they create on their own.
+These functions are crucial to being able to trust that the invariants hold for value of that struct.
+Without them, how will callers know?

+My university faculty is [pretty big](http://www.itee.uq.edu.au/sse/projects) on software correctness.
+It certainly rubbed off on me.

 #### Use `assert` everywhere your program would fail otherwise

 Good software fails fast.
 Also, assertion errors are much more informative than segmentation faults.
 If a function is given a pointer it will dereference, assert that it's not null.
 If it's given an array index, assert that it's within bounds.
 Assert for any consistency that you need between arguments.

+Don't assert struct invariants, because they aren't the function's responsibility.

-That said, don't repeat your assertions.
+Don't repeat assertions.
 If `foo` first calls `bar`, and `bar` first calls `baz`, and all three functions need the `widget` argument to be non-null, then just assert that `widget` isn't null in `baz`, and treat that assertion as transitive to `bar`, and thus to `foo`.
-My rule is, as title, "only assert where it will fail otherwise".
+My rule is, as titled, "only assert where it will fail otherwise".
 This means if another assert already has your back, don't sweat it.

-Also, don't mistake assertions for error-reporting.
+Don't mistake assertions for error-reporting.
 Assert things that you won't bother to check otherwise (like null pointers).
-Never write assertions for the properties of user input.
+Never let user input invalidate your assertions: filter it first, or report the error.

+#### Repeat `assert` calls; don't `&&` them together

+Repeating your `assert` calls improves the assertion error reporting, and is more readable.